acai-consulting/terraform-aws-lambda/README.md

 ```

 ### Use-Case 4
-In this Use-Case an 'existing' KMS CMK will be provided and a SQS will be enabled.
+In this use-case an 'existing' KMS CMK will be provided and a SQS will be enabled.
 The Lambda module will provision the SQS and wire it up with the Lambda.
 The KMS CMK will be used for the SQS queue and the CloudWatch LogGroup.